"It's Party Time!"

 Canajoharie, Feb.
 5.- To-morrow Mr. and Mrs. Jacob Fuller of Palatine Bridge will celebrate the fiftieth anniversary of their marriage and the family circle will be complete, one son.
 Mead Fuller, being here from Dakota, the first in many years.
 Mr. and Mrs. Fuller have had eight children and have never had a death in the family, neither children nor grandchildren.
 Mr. and Mrs. Fuller are respected residents of Palatine Bridge and have the congratulations of their many friends on both their golden anniversary and an unbroken family circle.

-new 6/1/07 From the The Syracuse Herald, Jan.
+From the The Syracuse Herald, Jan.
 19, 1905.

-Ilion., Jan.
+Ilion, Jan.
 19,- Mr. and Mrs. William Secor entertained at their home in Charles street yesterday afternoon in honor of the 18th birthday anniversary of their daughter, Miss Ella May Secor.
 Among the guests present from out of town were Mr. and Mrs. W. J. Eysaman, Mrs. W. J. Spencer, Miss Clara Neary and Miss Helen Bateson of Little Falls.
 A most enjoyable afternoon was spent, several piano solos by Miss Secor and vocal selections by W. J. Spencer adding to the enjoyment of the occasion.

 From the Syracuse Herald, Jan.
 22, 1905, page 22.